-Just like comets, roaming the universe, there are planets that do not belong to any solar system.
+Just like comets roam the universe, there are planets that don’t belong to any solar system.

-When such planets enter an established solar system, forces are unleashed to either capture it or to eject it permanently from the system.
-This can easily be understood in terms of what has already been said about orbits, meteorites and comets.
+When such planets enter an established solar system, forces are unleashed to either capture or eject it from the system.
+This can be understood in terms of what has already been said about orbits, meteorites and comets.

 We don’t have to worry about rogue planets crashing into Earth.
-However, that is not to say that a close encounter with such a planet would be entirely harmless.
+However, that’s not to say that a close encounter with such a planet would be entirely harmless.

 At the very least, there will be a very strong ion wind associated with such an event.
 This will cause severe storms on Earth, way worse than anything anyone alive has ever experienced.

 If the encounter is sufficiently close, there will be a discharge between the two planets as they seek to equal out their charge difference.
 This will be extremely destructive, wiping out all life wherever the discharge hits.
 A valley will be carved into each of the two planets as the discharge moves along their surfaces.

 The net result of this will be repulsion.
 The rogue planet will either be ejected from the solar system or captured by it.